jundalisay/superb/content/en/research/mohammad/quran/sura-024a.md

 57. Never think that those who disbelieve can escape on earth.
 Their place is the Fire; a miserable destination.

-58. O you who believe!
-Permission must be requested by your servants and those of you who have not reached puberty.
+58. Muslims,  Permission must be requested by your servants and those of you who have not reached puberty.
 On three occasions: before the Dawn Prayer, and at noon when you change your clothes, and after the Evening Prayer.
 These are three occasions of privacy for you.
 At other times, it is not wrong for you or them to intermingle with